-Every practice or medical organization manages their revenue cycle to some degree, but an organized, well-designed approach to revenue cycle management can be the difference between a struggling practice and a thriving one.
+Every practice or medical organization manages its revenue cycle to some degree, but an organized, well-designed approach to revenue cycle management can be the difference between a struggling practice and a thriving one.

 Revenue Cycle Management (RCM) begins when the patient enters into a relationship with a healthcare organization and continues through the entire process until treatment is complete and any balance on the account is paid off.
 It includes handling claims, processing payments, and dealing with discrepancies regarding the insurance claims.